Cooper-Moreland/Engineering_4_Notebook/README.md

 ### Description

 The module must have an accelerometer that continuously reports x, y, and z acceleration values.
 The module must have an LED that turns on if the helicopter is tilted to 90 degrees.
 The module must be powered by a mobile power source.
+One thing must be fixed and make the system you're using into a group.

 ### Evidence/Video